-As of June 30, 2017, our net tangible book value was approximately \$(2,235) thousand, or \$(2.88) per share of common stock.
+As of June 30, 2017, our net tangible book value was approximately \$(2,522) thousand, or \$(0.72) per share of common stock.
 Net tangible book value per share represents the amount of our tangible assets less our liabilities and preferred stock, which is not included in equity, divided by the total number of shares of our common stock outstanding as of June 30, 2017.
 Our net tangible book value calculation excludes intangible assets and deferred tax liability associated with intangible assets.
-Our pro forma net tangible book value as of June 30, 2017 was \$ million, or \$ per share, based on the total number of shares of our common stock outstanding as of June 30, 2017, after giving effect to: (i) the automatic conversion of all outstanding shares of our preferred stock on a one-to-one basis into an aggregate of 458,172 shares of common stock immediately prior to the completion of this offering, which includes 39,914 shares of our Series Seed preferred stock, 215,123 shares of preferred stock we issued in August 2017 upon conversion of our outstanding convertible promissory notes and accrued interest thereon, and 203,135 shares of Series A Preferred issued to Sun Pharma in August 2017; and (ii) the 1-to-forward stock split, which will occur immediately prior to the closing of this offering.
+Our pro forma net tangible book value as of June 30, 2017 was \$11.1 million, or \$1.95 per share, based on the total number of shares of our common stock outstanding as of June 30, 2017, after giving effect to: (i) 130,590 shares of common stock issued to an entity owned and controlled by Daniel S. Janney, a member of our board of directors, in August 2017; (ii) the automatic conversion of all outstanding shares of our preferred stock on a one-to-one basis into an aggregate of 2,061,773 shares of common stock immediately prior to the completion of this offering, which includes 179,613 shares of our Series Seed preferred stock, 968,053 shares of preferred stock we issued in August 2017 upon conversion of our outstanding convertible promissory notes and accrued interest thereon, and 914,107 shares of Series A Preferred issued to Sun Pharma in August 2017; and (iii) the 1-to-4.5 forward stock split, in the form of a dividend, which will occur prior to the effectiveness of this registration statement.

-After giving effect to the sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2017 would have been \$ million, or \$ per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution of \$ per share to new investors participating in this offering.
+After giving effect to the sale of 3,000,000 shares of common stock in this offering at an assumed initial public offering price of \$10.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2017 would have been \$37.9 million, or \$4.36 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.41 per share to our existing stockholders and an immediate dilution of \$5.64 per share to new investors participating in this offering.